The Skeleton Key

 Where to watch: Prime Video

-To watch or not to watch: Even though it is a much anticipated movie by the most creative director of last decade, this movie fails to do justice to it’s subject matter
+To watch or not to watch: Even though it is a much anticipated movie by the most creative director of the last decade, this movie fails to do justice to its subject matter

-A few years ago, there was a movie called Jackpot starring Awkwafina and John Cena which was on the similar lines, without a dystopian world and all powerful Network, but hilarious nonetheless.
-It is not meant to be taken seriously and the makers are self-aware.
+A few years ago, there was a movie called Jackpot starring Awkwafina and John Cena, which was on similar lines, without a dystopian world and an all-powerful Network, but hilarious nonetheless.
+It is not meant to be taken seriously, and the makers are self-aware.
 This is exactly the problem with Edgar Wright’s movie – it doesn’t know what it wants to be.
-It is equal parts Scott Pilgrim and a socialist’s manifesto.
+It is in equal parts Scott Pilgrim and a socialist’s manifesto.
 The cinematography of the movie by Chung Chung-hoon is on point and does elicit an emotional response from the viewer.
-The 80s aesthetic with the sci-fi future is shown on point.
+The 80’s aesthetic with the sci-fi future is shown on point.
 But that’s where the movie’s promise ends.
-The world setting of the movie in act 1 is very quick and effective, leaving a huge margin to develop the story and characters, but that is sacrificed for style, which leaves the viewers quite apathetic towards the characters.
-It also fails to prove a point or even instill hope in the viewer as most of the people in the movie are portrayed to be too desperate to be good, too selfish to be considerate, which does not land the point home of hope, and hope is a good thing.
+The world setting of the movie in Act 1 is very quick and effective, leaving a huge margin to develop the story and characters, but that is sacrificed for style, which leaves the viewers quite apathetic towards the characters.
+It also fails to prove a point or even instil hope in the viewer, as most of the people in the movie are portrayed to be too desperate to be good, too selfish to be considerate, which does not land the point of hope home, and hope is a good thing.
 Maybe the best of things.

 Caught Stealing